 Welcome to the Docmosis Template Guide.
-This manual is intended for document template developers who will create richly formatted document layouts with the special embedded features that enable Docmosis to produce documents using data generated by Java applications.
+This manual is intended for document template developers who will create richly formatted document layouts with the special embedded features that enables Docmosis to produce documents and reports using data supplied from other software applications.

-The Docmosis Template Guide provides information on developing document templates (in either MS Word, OpenOffice.org Writer or LibreOffice Writer) that will be used to produce printable documents.
-This guide assumes a level of competence in using each word processor and is not a reference manual for either.
+The Docmosis Template Guide provides information on developing document templates (in either MS Word, OpenOffice Writer or LibreOffice Writer) that will be used to produce documents.
+This guide assumes a level of competence in using one of those word processors and is not a reference manual for either.